Fasting by Ray Sahelian, M.D. Benefit and Risk of Fasting - Consider Diet Rx appetite suppressant

 friend.
 "What's your opinion?"

-Recently, several friends and patients have asked my opinion on "detox diets."
+A. Many patients ask my opinion on "detox diets."

 Others have asked me about "liver or colon cleansing," or fasting.
 I know many